 Eroglu et al (2012) Naturally occurring eccentric cleavage products of provitamin A β-carotene function as antagonists of retinoic acid receptors.
 Int J Neuropsychopharmacol 287 15886 PMID: 22418437

 Do you know of a great paper that uses BMS 191011 from Tocris?
-If so please let us know.
+Please let us know.

 Literature in this Area